 Meet locals, and check out the art hanging in the Going-to-the-Sun Gallery in downtown Whitefish.

-- What Makes it Special?
-This town has been ranked #1 of the best mountain towns for its perfect weather all yearround.
+• What Makes it Special?
+This town is consistently ranked one of the best mountain towns for its perfect weather all year round.

 6. Charlottesville, Virginia

-Thomas Jefferson’s hometown is a heaven for wine lovers – this mountain town is home to over 30 wineries that you can visit as the Monticello Wine Trail.
+Thomas Jefferson’s hometown is a wine lover’s haven; this mountain town is home to over 30 wineries that you can visit via the Monticello Wine Trail.

-Located at the foothills of Blue Ridge Mountains, Charlottesville has plenty of natural interesting sites, from the nearby Shenandoah National Park (with its 190 birds) and about 105 miles of the Appalachian Trail, and the highest vertical-drop waterfall in the eastern US (that’s the Crabtree Falls).
+Located at the foothills of the Blue Ridge Mountains, Charlottesville has plenty of natural interesting sites, from the nearby Shenandoah National Park (with its 190 species of birds) and about 105 miles of the Appalachian Trail, and the highest vertical drop waterfall in the eastern US (that’s the Crabtree Falls).

-- What Makes it Special?
-It’s a small town through and through (the Downtown Mall consists of 150 locally-owned shops where everybody knows everybody).
+• What Makes it Special?
+It’s officially a city, but it has the personality of a small town through and through (the Downtown Mall consists of 150 locally-owned shops where everybody knows everybody).
 It’s also a go-to destination for birders, wine fans, history buffs, and nature lovers.

 7. Deadwood, South Dakota